 Bicycle crashes can happen for a variety of reasons, but driver negligence remains one of the leading causes of these collisions.
 A driver who is speeding, intoxicated, inattentive when opening doors, under the influence of drugs, or following a cyclist too closely could cause a serious bicycle crash.

 Texting while driving, failing to halt at a stoplight or sign, and tailgating are also common offenses in these types of collisions.
-When a bicyclist is hit and injured by a negligent driver, they should contact a Montgomery county accident attorney about filing a claim for civil damages.
+When a bicyclist is hit and injured by a negligent driver, they should contact a local accident attorney about filing a claim for civil damages.

 What Damages Can an Injured Biker Recover?